 In the 1980s to 1990s, engineering was the most after sought after profession since a lot of factories were coming up.
-With a lot of machinery getting built, everybody wanted to become an engineer.
-But post-1990s, there were too many engineers in the market, and companies realized that they require managers to oversee the engineers.
+As a lot of machinery got built, everybody wanted to become an engineer.
+But post-1990s, there were too many engineers in the market.
+Then companies realized that they require managers to oversee the engineers.
 So management skills became the most sought after in the 2000s.
 This brought about the money management boom.
 Nowadays there are so many management graduates.
 And that’s why the average freshers’ salary for management graduates has gone down drastically.

 In the last couple of years, we have seen a lot of management graduates in India.
 What we are seeing in the market, is that they do get jobs but not all of them get high-paying jobs as fresh graduates.
 Lots of them don’t even get jobs in management and have to change their career path.
 And you see a lot of engineers who are not doing engineering.

 With the advent of AI and internet, the new most sought-after professionals have become coders, AI engineers and computing and data processing professionals.
 This is the area where people need a lot of computer oriented skills.
-We see a lot of start-ups in India, who are hiring more computer oriented professionals such as web designers, web developers, data and it analytics and app developers.
+We see a lot of start-ups in India, that are hiring more computer-oriented professionals such as web designers, web developers, data and it analytics and app developers.

 So it’s a good idea to see how you can cater to the market with your skill set and knowledge base.

 It might sound a little bit boring to think of it just as a supply and demand problem, and you may have seen your parents perceive a certain professions which may have become obsolete in your generation.
 But going forward, the skill of your choice may not be as rewarded as any upcoming skill or those that are in high demand.
 So explore expose yourself to newer technologies and explore new skills that might might be employable in the future.